CovOpen/CovQuestions/covquestions-js/README.md

 const nextQuestion = engine.nextQuestion();
 questionnaireEngine.setAnswer(currentQuestion!.id, value);

+// Display the progress
+const progress = engine.getProgress(); // number between 0 and 1

 // If nextQuestion is undefined, the questionaire is finished.
 Get and show results. questionnaireEngine.getResults();
 ```